Shafilea Ahmed's mother 'saw husband attack daughter'

 Her statement said she asked the same question of her husband "one or two days later".

 He responded: "I have already told you once before, I don't know where she is.
-I have also told you not to ask me that question again."'She was safe'
+I have also told you not to ask me that question again."

 Mrs Ahmed alleged that her husband told her that if she spoke to anyone or told anyone anything that he would "do the same to our other children and to you".